petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize/auto-scaling.md

 ## Monitoring Scaling

-The *Plan and Usage* page contains the project's scaling information.
+The Plan and Usage page contains the project's scaling information.
 Navigate to the *Scaling* tab.
-Under *Scaling Summary*, you can see:
+Under Scaling Summary, you can see

 - How many environments have extra nodes from auto-scaling
 - How many hours auto-scaling nodes were up during the selected time period